-State’s plan for Every Student Succeeds Act: tracking attendance as well as tests
+In class and on task: New state plan would track student attendance and test scores

 For years under the federal education law known as No Child Left Behind, educators bristled at stringent rules that tied school effectiveness to student test scores in reading and math.

-Schools that failed to reach specific test passage rates each year faced mandatory sanctions, and critics worried that created too much pressure to “teach to the test” and focused two much attention on just two subjects.
+Schools that failed to reach specific test passage rates each year faced mandatory sanctions, and critics worried that created too much pressure to “teach to the test” and focused too much attention on just two subjects.

 When Congress replaced No Child Left Behind with a new law, known as the Every Student Succeeds Act, lawmakers kept the same testing requirements but also required states to select one non-test way to track school quality and student success.